jadhwik/school-website/README.md

 Link - https://jadhwik.github.io/school-website/

 # How to run:
-1. Intall git(if its not in the system).
+1. Install git(if its not in the system).
 2. Clone the repository to vs code or any other editor.
 3. Redirect to the folder of the project.
 4. Run the command - npm run dev

+The assets used in the project are in the assets folder.